cicirello/InteractiveBinPacking/paper/paper.md

 solutions [e.g., @PlanetcalcBinPacking], algorithm animations that visualize heuristics in action [e.g., @Cernohorska2015], and optimization library tutorials that use bin packing to provide examples of using an optimization API [e.g., @GoogleORTools].
-However, existing tutorials lack interactivity as well as feedback to the learner.
-The interactive environment of our application keeps learners engaged.
-Bin packing offers a puzzle-like experience, which has been shown effective in engaging students in algorithmic thinking [@Levitin2005].
+However, existing bin packing tutorials lack interactivity as well as feedback to the learner.
+Immediate feedback in interactive environments is an effective pedagogical tool for computer science, such as in courses on introductory programming [@Price2017; @Kim2017], data structures [@Dicheva2019], algorithms [@Deb2017], software engineering [@Krusche2018], among others.
+Puzzle-like problems have been shown effective in engaging students in algorithmic thinking [@Levitin2005].
+The interactive environment of our Interactive Bin Packing application keeps learners engaged with such a puzzle-like experience, while utilizing pedagogical best practices such as instant automated feedback.

 # References